yzdxs/learn-anything/links/readme.md

 - [quora](https://www.quora.com)
 	- ask questions, get answers
 - [wiselike](https://wiselike.com)
-	- ask questions directly from people
+	- ask questions directly to people
 		- what do they like, what do they do

 ##code